fagents

 One line.
 Your machine.
 Full team.

-curl -fsSL https://fagents.ai/install.sh | bash
+curl -fsSL https://fagents.ai/install.sh | sudo bash

 github.com/fagents/fagents — everything's there.